 The option for the poor reminds us of God’s preferential love for the poorest and most vulnerable people.
 God’s love is universal; he does not side with oppressors but loves the humble.

 St Gregory's fully embraces the Church's teaching's on social justice and over the year raise funds for the needy in society both locally, nationally and globally.
 We raise money during the important liturgical season's of Advent and Lent by the children, staff and school community coming together for various events.

 The school has a long standing history of raising money for CAFOD (Catholic Agency for Overseas Development), Father Hudson's Care and the Douglas Macmillan.

-Each year the school chooses local and national charities to do specific fundraising for, t\usually linked to families within our school this includes; Dementia UK, JDRF, Donna Louise, Sister of Mercy, Food Bank donations and Ukraine Appeal donations.
+Each year the school chooses local and national charities to do specific fundraising, usually linked to families within our school, this includes; Dementia UK, JDRF, Donna Louise, Sister of Mercy, Food Bank donations and Ukraine Appeal donations.